react-native-skia/react-native-skia/README.md

-    gl_has_gpu=false  : Default is true , set to false to build on NON-GPU platform or to verify software rendering on desktop. is_debug=false : Default is true , set to false to build with optimizations is_component_build=true : Default is "is_debug" value , set to true to build components as shared libraries
+    gl_has_gpu=false  : Default is true , set to false to build on NON-GPU platform or to verify software rendering on desktop. is_debug=false : Default is true , set to false to build with optimizations is_component_build=true : Default is "is_debug" value , set to true to build components as shared libraries enable_precompiled_headers : Default is false on Linux, set to true to fix the react-native build errors
 ```

 3. Sync JavaScript packages